Ham-Stuffed Jumbo Shells

 - 1 cup shredded reduced-fat Swiss cheese, divided

 - Cook pasta according to package directions.
 Meanwhile, in a small saucepan, combine flour and milk until smooth.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat; set aside.

 - In a large nonstick skillet, saute the mushrooms, onion and green pepper in oil until tender.
 Reduce heat; add the ham, 1/2 cup Swiss cheese and Parmesan cheese.
 Cook and stir until cheese is melted.
 Remove from the heat.
 Stir in 1/2 cup of the reserved sauce.

 - Drain pasta; stuff each shell with about 3 tablespoons of filing.
-Place in a 13-in. x 9-in. baking dish coated with cooking spray.
+Place in a 13x9-in. baking dish coated with cooking spray.
 Top with remaining sauce.
 Cover and bake at 350° for 30 minutes or until heated through.
 Sprinkle with parsley, paprika and remaining Swiss cheese.
-Yield: 8 servings.

 Nutrition Facts3 each: 274 calories, 7g fat (2g saturated fat), 26mg cholesterol, 703mg sodium, 30g carbohydrate (0 sugars, 2g fiber), 23g protein.
 Diabetic Exchanges: 2 starch, 2 lean meat.